filipre/filipre.github.io/_drafts/rolling-a-dice.md

 date: 2020-05-01 11:20:00 +0900
 ---

 Assume someone challanges you for a dice rolling game.
-If you need 4 tries or less to roll a "six" you have to pay 10€ or else, you will receive 10€.
+If you need 4 tries or less to roll a "six" you have to pay 10 € or else, you will receive 10 €.
 You can play as often as you want to.
 Would you play it?
 Despite it's weird rules, it does not look too bad.
 For instance, you know that it takes 6 tries until you roll a "six" in average.
 Obviously, on some occasions it will take less than that.
 But, on other occasions it will take either 6 or more tries since things need to balance out again.
 Even better, in the game above you only have to make sure that you don't roll a six in the first four tries and as long as you win more often than you lose, you will make a nice profit, right?

 Well for starters, if someone tries to do this or something similar in real life, you can always assume that it is a scam.
 But regardless of that fact, you would indeed lose about 36ct each game you play in the long run.
 Even though it takes 6 rolls in average, it is more likely that you only need 4 rolls than that you need more than that.
 It turns out that the average value (or more precisely, [expected value](https://en.wikipedia.org/wiki/Expected_value)) hides some important information from you because it aggregates a lot of things into one value only.
 In this blog post, I am going to show you how you can derive the same conclusion and how you can think about probabilities in general.

 ## The Expected Value of Winning

 In many games, we are dealing with a so called [Bernoulli experiment](https://en.wikipedia.org/wiki/Bernoulli_distribution).
-That means, there are only two possible outcomes: Rolling a six or not, flipping heads or tails, winning the lottery or not, etc. Assuming that getting outcome 1 has the probability $$0 \le p_1 \le 1$$, then hitting the other outcome 2 comes with the probability $$p_2 = 1-p_1$$.
-By taking the inverse $$\frac{1}{p_1}$$, we get the expected value of number of tries to get outcome 1 in the long run.
-That means, if we repeat a Bernoulli experiment over and over again and we keep track of whether we win or lose, then the average number of tries for outcome 1 is $$\frac{1}{p_1}$$.
+That means, there are only two possible outcomes: Rolling a six or not, flipping heads or tails, winning the lottery or not, etc. Assuming that getting outcome 1 has the probability $$0 < p_1 \le 1$$, then hitting the other outcome 2 comes with the probability $$p_2 = 1-p_1$$.
+If we repeat the experiment until we get a "success", then we arrive at a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
+By taking the inverse $$\frac{1}{p_1}$$, we get the expected value of the number of tries to get outcome 1 in the long run.
+That means, if we repeat the experiment over and over again and we keep track of whether we win or lose, then the average number of tries for outcome 1 is $$\frac{1}{p_1}$$.
+Mathematically, we are dealing with a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
 The table below shows some example events with their respected probabilities and expected values.

 |Event $$E$$|Probability $$p$$|Expectation $$\mathbb{E}$$|
 |-----|-----------|-----------|